archivekc/simple-acme-server/README.md

 # Roadmap
+* <del>Parameters for CA configuration, CA keys (for using an specific instead of generating one), server domain name, listen port, etc ...</del>
 * Correctly validate JWS message
 * Self signed server https certificate so client just have to trust the ca certificate
-* Add a landing html page with help and link to CA certificate (help user to add CA as trust in their browser)
+* <del>Add a landing html page with help and link to CA certificate (help user to add CA as trust in their browser)</del>
 * Persistence of clients and generated certificate
 * Support of renewing certificate
 * Unit testing